vinay0101/dev-learning/kafka/kafka.md

 * **Real-time Analytics:** Processing user activity, stock prices, or IoT sensor data as it happens.
 * **Log Aggregation:** Collecting logs from all your servers and putting them in one central place for analysis (like an ELK stack).
 * **Event-Driven Architecture:** Powering microservices that react to "events" (e.g., `UserSignedUp`, `OrderPlaced`) instead of directly calling each other.
-* **Data Integration:** Moving data between different systems (e.g., syncing data from your main database to a
+* **Data Integration:** Moving data between different systems (e.g., syncing data from your main database to a search index like Elasticsearch).